Table of Contents

 Top Six Tourist Places Near Colombo

 Perhaps Labugama reservoir is the most useful water resource for the people of Colombo.
-It is the main water supplier for the city and Labugama is located towards the South-East corner of Colombo.
+It is the main water source for the city and Labugama is located few kilometres from Colombo, towards the South-East corner of Colombo.
 Even though Viharamahadevi Park is the most popular among the travellers as the greenest patch of Colombo, Labugama is far bigger and richer of bio-diversity than Viharamahadevi Park.

 Ranmudu Ella is one of the leading natural tourist places near Colombo and it is fed by the water stream that flows through the Labugama forest reserve.
 The sight of this beautiful waterfall is a reward for the visitors of Labugama reservoir.
 The water flows into a natural pond before falling down the rock.
 Today the natural pool is dedicated to the requirements of monks of thummodara sumana pirivena.